tonitienda/kadai/README.md

 However, this project is a playground to test and learn new technologies so I can risk it and any technology I feel like.
 Here I am listing some of the technologies I am planning to use in this project and some of the patterns I want to try out.
+This is a sort of wishlist.
+The list will keep growing and I will not be able to use/learn everything listed there.

+I am marking with ✔️ the technologies/approaches I am using and with 🚧 the ones I started to add but are still not functional.

 ### Technologies